yoan-famel/Endpoint-Remediation-Shell-Scripting/README.md

 ## Usage

 Please note that while some scripts can be used as-is, others may require amendments or configuration adjustments to run in your environment.
-It is essential to review the code within each file and modify them as needed.
+It would be essential in some cases to review them, some are standalones other can be fully integrated to detections/remediations directly in Intune.

 Here's a general guide to running PowerShell scripts: